One Big Family

 Sunday mornings are at the heart of our community.
 Whether you are enjoying breakfast and a latte with friends, helping with the kids and teens, or eating lunch and watching the Hawks game we hope you will feel at home in this space with us.

-Join us for breakfast, followed by a simple worship service in the fellowship hall.
+Join us for breakfast, followed by a simple worship service in the Fellowship Hall.
+No children's or youth programs at 9:20AM.

 Our contemporary service in the sanctuary.
 Nursery through 12th grade programs available.